Our leadership team is a group of experienced professionals dedicated to serving you while working in harmony with our community and the environment.

 Barbara Hale is Assistant General Manager of the Power Enterprise, with an annual operating budget of $150 million and annual capital budget of approximately $25 million.
 She oversees all aspects of the sales of 1.6 billion kWh/yr to retail and wholesale customers; needed purchases of energy, transmission, and distribution services; development and implementation of energy efficiency and renewable generation projects and programs; and maintenance and operation of City-owned and located streetlights, switchgear, and substations.
 She provides strategic advice on energy policy matters to the SFPUC Commission, and she acts as liaison for the SFPUC with State and Federal agencies responsible for energy policy.
 She previously worked for the State of California Public Utilities Commission in various positions, including Advisor to the President, Administrative Law Judge, and Director of Strategic Planning.

-Assistant General Manager, Wastewater Enterprise
+Assistant General Manager, External Affairs

-Chief Engineer and Assistant General Manager, Infrastructure
+Acting Assistant General Manager, Wastewater

 Assistant General Manager, Water Enterprise